teatrove/teatrove/teaapps/readme.txt

 4.1.2 to 4.1.3
 ===============================
+- Add join methods to ArrayContext and ListContext
 - Fix #77 to add HTMLContext for HTML-based pagination methods
 - Fix #76 for SortContext to add backwards compatibility methods
 - Cleanup SortContext for consistency and performance